iOSerler/PersonalizationKit/README.md

 ## Prerequisites

-`PersonalizationKit` is can be installed as a pod.
+`PersonalizationKit` can be integrated into your project as a pod.

 Add it to your project repo as a submodule:
 ```